Austin1990/RPI-Microbarometer/README.md

 # RPI-Microbarometer
 Low cost microbarometer station, 1Pa resolution.
-RPi plots and stores data, uploading data to remote website This project complements our infrasound monitor.
+This project complements our infrasound monitor.
 A microbarometer with approx 1Pa resolution and 0.4Pa noise threshold based on the digital ICP-10125 i2c enabled absolute pressure sensor.